Russia to get stronger nuclear navy, Putin says

 After nearly two decades characterized by a lack of funding, Russia is pushing to modernize its fighting forces, and redesign its armaments.

-Putin said that Russia will have eight such Borei submarines by 2020, by which time the navy will have received 51 new ships.
+On Monday Putin also said that Russia will have eight Borei submarines by 2020, by which time the navy will have received 51 new ships.

 In a reference to Russia's ambitions in the Arctic, where Moscow plans to expand its claims, Putin said the navy would protect Moscow's interests in the icy North.